MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/introduction.md

 ms.collection: ce-skilling-ai-copilot
 ---

-# What is GitHub Copilot for Azure?
+# What is GitHub Copilot for Azure Preview?

-GitHub Copilot for Azure is a GitHub Copilot extension allowing developers to use natural language to:
+GitHub Copilot for Azure Preview is a GitHub Copilot extension allowing developers to use natural language to:

 - learn about Azure features
 - deploy Azure resources